COVID-19: Info For Applicants

 Q: How can I visit the UC campus?

-At this time, we are offering a variety of virtual events and interview sessions for students.
-Please go to our Visit Page or call the admissions office at 315-792-3006
+At this time, we are offering both virtual events/interview sessions for students as well as campus visits by appointment.
+For details, please go to our Visit Page or call the admissions office at 315-792-3006

-Q: Will more opportunities to visit Utica College be added later?
+Q: Will more opportunities to visit Utica College be available soon?

 Q: Utica College was scheduled to visit my area, will they still be here?